social-protocols/social-protocols.github.io/content/post/the-deliberative-poll/index.md

 <!-- ![](images/synchronous-conversation.png) -->

-Online, however, this kind of comment is often overlooked, buried in a comment thread that nobody reads.
+However in an online, asynchronous conversation, this kind of comment is often overlooked, buried in a comment thread that nobody reads.

 <img src="alice-comment-buried.png"
      alt="Alice's Comment Buried"